MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-security.md

 <!--/Scope-->
 <!--Description-->
-Specifies whether to retrieve and post TCG Boot logs, and get or cache an encrypted or signed Health Attestation Report from the Microsoft Health Attestation Service (HAS) when a device boots or reboots.
+Specifies whether to retrieve and post TCG Boot logs, and get or cache an encrypted or signed Health Attestation Report from the Microsoft Health Attestation Service (HAS), when a device boots or reboots.

 Setting this policy to 1 (Required):